Directions to Sunbridge Institute

 Exit airport and follow signs for I-95/NJ Turnpike North.
 When the highway splits take western exits, still heading north.
 Exit onto I-80 west towards Garden State Parkway.
 Exit onto Garden State Parkway north.
 Follow directions in By car from the south, above.

 The Newark Liberty Airport Express bus service takes you to the Port Authority Terminal on 41st Street in New York City.
 See By bus from New York City, above.
-(NOTE: While taking the bus is the least expensive option to get to Sunbridge from Newark Airport, it is also the longest; we recommend using a car or shuttle, instead.)

 By car service